LaBoulange/tezos-baker/README.md

 **Alternative: Manual upgrade**

-Follow the "Upgrade octez" procedure from the [Maintenance](#maintenance) section below.
+Follow the "Upgrade octez" procedure from the [manual-ops-cheat-sheet](manual-ops-cheat-sheet.sh#L16).
+See [CLI-REFERENCE.md](CLI-REFERENCE.md) for further details.

 ### Maintenance